 Most people who have struggled to bring chastity into their lives after a period of sexual indulgence report a remarkable inner peace.
-The struggle may bring fearful conflict, but if the individual perseveres in chastity for several months or a year, he or she will experience an almost spontaneous sense of integration.10
+The struggle may bring fearful conflict, but if the individual perseveres in chastity for several months or a year, he or she will experience an almost spontaneous sense of integration.

 Thomas & Judy Lickona with William Boudreau, M.D.
 "What Is Chastity?" & "How Can I Be Chaste?"
 Chapter 15 and 16 in Sex, Love, and You: Making the Right Decision (Notre Dame, Indiana: Ave Maria Press, 2003), 7-10; 151-155; 156-169.

 Reprinted with permission of the authors.
 Order Sex, Love, and You: Making the Right Decision here.

 Thomas Lickona, Ph.D., is a psychologist and educator who has been called "the father of modern character education."
-A professor of education at the State University of New York, Cortland, he is the founding director of his university's Center for the Fourth and Fifth Rs (Respect and Responsibility) and author of nine books on moral development and character education.
+A professor of education emeritus at State University of New York, Cortland, he is the founding director of his university's Center for the Fourth and Fifth Rs (Respect and Responsibility) and author of nine books on moral development and character education.
 He is the author of How to Raise Kind Kids: And Get Respect, Gratitude, and a Happier Family in the Bargain, Character Matters: How to Help Our Children Develop Good Judgment, Integrity, and Other Essential Virtues and the Christopher Award-winning book Educating for Character.
 He has also written Raising Good Children and co-authored Sex, Love and You.
 He is on the Advisory Board of the Catholic Education Resource Center.
 Visit his web site here.

 Judith Lickona is a mother and homemaker.
 She and her husband Tom speak together to teenagers and their parents on the subjects of sex, faith, and respect for life. .